Aside from price, there are some big differences between business broadband and consumer broadband.

-The internet is one of the most vital tools for 21st century business.
+The internet is one of the most vital tools for 21st century businesses.
 Business broadband allows entrepreneurs and companies to reach a global market, so speed and reliability are paramount for business connections.
 Most business packages therefore offer higher levels of customer service and faster connections, as well as a few other important differences.

 Business broadband and static IP addresses

-An IP address is like a telephone number for the internet - when you dial a number repeatedly, you expect to always go to the same place.
+An IP address is like a telephone number for a computer.
+When you dial a number repeatedly, you expect to always go to the same place.

-Some internet packages have dynamic IPs, which means that your IP changes.
-For home use, this is fine, but for business use it’s best to have a static (or unchanging) IP address.
+Some internet packages have dynamic IP addresses, which means that your IP address changes.
+For home use, this is fine, but for business use, it's best to have a static (or unchanging) IP address.

-Static IPs are important if you want to offer people a connection to something you have on-site.
-This could be a VPN, so your staff can connect from home, or it could be a service you offer your customers, such as email, media servers, or gaming servers.
+Static IP addresses are important if you want to offer people a connection to something you have on-site.
+This could be a VPN, so your staff can connect from home, or it could be a service you offer your customers, such as e-mail, media servers, or gaming servers.

 - Static/fixed IP addresses can give your business a real look of professionalism.
 This is great if you’re planning on doing a lot of business over the internet.